The 22 best sights in Paris: All the important information & travel tips

 The Eiffel Tower has dominated the skyline of Paris since 1889.
 The locals often just ignore it as an ugly hunk of steel, but it’s a magical attraction for every visitor to the French capital.

-My tip: I recommend taking the Métro to Trocadéro station.
+Our tip: We recommend taking the Métro to Trocadéro station.
 There’s a platform there with an amazing view of the Eiffel Tower.
 Perfect for photos!
 And it’s only a few minutes’ walk from there to the Tower.

 #2 Arc de Triomphe